sebleedelisle/ofxLaser/README.md

 ---

-## Looking for complete show software?
+## Need a full show application?

-If you need a full professional environment for designing and running shows, check out **[Liberation](https://liberationlaser.com)**.
+If you want a standalone application for designing and running laser shows, take a look at **[Liberation](https://liberationlaser.com)**.

-Liberation is built on the same foundation as ofxLaser, but adds:
+Liberation is built on the same foundation as ofxLaser and adds:

-- A 3D visualiser and advanced editing tools
+- A 3D visualiser and editing tools
-- Powerful node editing tool for creating laser graphics and beam effects
+- Node-based tools for creating laser graphics and beam effects
 - Clip deck, timeline, and FX systems
 - MIDI/DMX/Art-Net integration
-- PONK support for integration with TouchDesigner, MadMapper and openFrameworks
-- Professional support and reliability

-Liberation is the **polished, supported application**, while ofxLaser remains a lean toolkit for learning and prototyping.
+- PONK support, so you can send paths to it via [ofxPonk](https://github.com/jonasfehr/ofxPonk), or from TouchDesigner or MadLaser

+ofxLaser remains the lower-level openFrameworks toolkit, while Liberation is the application built on top of the same backend.

 Safety Notice
 =============